vectara/magazine-search-demo/README.md

 4. Also note down your Vectara customer/account ID and the Corpus ID (of the corpus you want to index data to, or query.)

 ## How to run the demo locally
-1. Update the configuration file at `src/main/resources/vectara.properties`
+1. Update the configuration file at [src/main/resources/vectara.properties](src/main/resources/vectara.properties)
 2. To crawl and index Quanta Magazine articles for year 2020 (you only need to do this once).

-`mvn package -P index`
+&emsp;`mvn package -P index`

 3. To run the server

-`mvn package -P server`
+&emsp;`mvn package -P server`

 4. Open a browser and go to `http://localhost:8080`